angelicyoko/innate_cosmetics/README.md

 This website will have the purpose of selling cosmetics.
 Ideally will be in reactJS... open to suggestions.
+Secondly, the backend will probably be hosted with AWS, and the domain name is innate-cosmetics.com via google domains.

 First steps:
 1. download node.js